 Hardly any difference with this weapon with the small damage increase and decrease.

 The Enforcer is a very unused gun for the Spy, being only situationally useful; against Fists of Steel Heavies, Wrangled Sentries, Vaccinator shields, Battalion's Backup charges and cloaked Spies.
 With this change it helps spy being sneaky and adds a litle extra punch to the first shot after disguise.

 The Diamondback has always been hated to the point of players refusing to use it due to how much of a damage reward you get for just doing spy things.
-Now that it mini-crits instead it offers a much smaller advantage that should add up for the damage penalty.
+Now that it has crit damange fall-off it offers a much smaller advantage that should add up for the slightly increased damage penalty.

 This knife forces you to act out your disguise (Spy sprint helps with this), however the cloak drain was a huge factor making this weapon need the L'Etranger to counteract it.
 To compensate, it now takes longer to cloak making it easier for enemies to spot you before you vanish.

 With the increased in cloak and move speed bonus, this makes this weapon more viable in comparrison to the kunai.

 In Vanilla TF2 the Spy-cicle is a 'get out of fire' free card.
 Now it serves as a self-extinguish only, so don't get caught on fire as Spy.
 The Spy-cicle isn't a crutch anymore.